 Your child may find themselves facing a proposal by the Local Authority (LA) to cease to maintain their EHCP.
 However, LAs must not cease an EHCP simply on the basis that a young person is over 19 and must assess whether the educational or training outcomes in the EHCP have been met.

 In some cases, your child may be ready to leave education but will still have ongoing care and support needs.
 For young people over 18 with an EHCP, the LA should plan ahead for the transition to adult health and social care services and ensure that assessments are integrated with an annual review of the EHCP.

 The Council for Disabled Children have produced a guide to help young people with Special Educational Needs and disabilities issue complaints regarding problems with their education.

 If you are unable to resolve your concerns with the education provider or LA, our specialist Community Care and Education lawyers can help you by:

-If you or your family require specialist Education Law advice which may include an assessment of health and care needs for anyone under the age of 25, contact Sara on 01273 609911, or email firstname.lastname@example.org to find out how our Community Care and Education Law team can help.
+If you or your family require specialist Education Law advice which may include an assessment of health and care needs for anyone under the age of 25, contact us on 01273 609911, or email firstname.lastname@example.org to find out how our Community Care and Education Law Team can help.